-- 1. Improperly identifying patients by failing to use the "Final Check" method. (-3 for senior) - Not checking the chart for inpatient orders or Doctor's request for outpatient orders.
-Make sure the orders are correct before putting the patient on the table or otherwise beginning the exam. (-4 for senior) - 3.
+- 1. Improperly identifying patients by failing to use the "Final Check" method.
+Failing to check the patient (inpatient and outpatients) orders for correctness before the patient is placed on the table or the examination is started.(-3 for senior) - 2.
+Not checking the chart for inpatient orders or Doctor's request for outpatient orders.

+Make sure the orders are correct before putting the patient on the table or otherwise beginning the exam. - 3.
 Not assisting a patient on and off the table, stretcher and out of the wheelchair. - 4.
 Never leave a patient alone on the x-ray table.
 Never leave a patient alone on a stretcher without the side rail. - 5.
-Not recording data in computer and on the request. - 6.
-Not measuring or providing manual techniques and setting technique prior to positioning for competencies. - 7.
+Not recording data, patient history, manual technics used, or the number of images on the request. - 6.
+Not providing manual techniques for competencies. - 7.
 Not using sheets on table at all times - 8.
 Not correctly marking all images. - 9.
 Not doing a left lateral Decubitus Abdomen when the patient is unable to stand for an upright abdomen. - 10.
 Not practicing standard procedure. - 11.
 Not wearing gloves for body fluids. - 12.
-Discussing diagnosis or showing films to a patient or their family. - 13.
+Discussing diagnosis or showing images to a patient or their family. - 13.
 Re-capping needles or discarding needles in improper containers. - 14.
 Not reading labels on contrast, Barium, Glucagon, etc. Always read the label before and after preparing such materials.
 (Check for correct content and expiration date.) - 15.
-Not checking oxygen levels on patients who are on oxygen while they are in my care. - 16.
-Failure to question pregnancy and to properly shield all patients of childbearing age and pediatric patients.
+Not checking oxygen levels on patients who are on oxygen while they are in my care.

+16. Failure to question pregnancy and to properly shield all patients of childbearing age and pediatric patients.